Jellymaxd/NLP_FNN_RNN/README.md

 optional arguments:
-  -h, --help            show this help message and exit --data DATA           location of the data corpus --model MODEL         type of recurrent net (RNN_TANH, RNN_RELU, LSTM, GRU,
+  -h, --help            show this help message and exit --data DATA           location of the data corpus --emsize EMSIZE       size of word embeddings
-                        Transformer)
-  --emsize EMSIZE       size of word embeddings
-  --nhid NHID           number of hidden units per layer --nlayers NLAYERS     number of layers
-  --lr LR               initial learning rate
+  --nhid NHID           number of hidden units per layer --lr LR               initial learning rate
   --clip CLIP           gradient clipping
   --epochs EPOCHS       upper epoch limit
   --batch_size N        batch size
-  --bptt BPTT           sequence length
-  --dropout DROPOUT     dropout applied to layers (0 = no dropout) --tied                tie the word embedding and softmax weights --seed SEED           random seed
+  --dropinput DROPOUT   dropout applied to input layers (0 = no dropout) --drophidden DROPOUT  dropout applied to hidden layers (0 = no dropout) --seed SEED           random seed
   --cuda                use CUDA
   --log-interval N      report interval
-  --save SAVE           path to save the final model --onnx-export ONNX_EXPORT
+  --save SAVE           path to save the final model --ngram		ngram size
-                        path to export the final model in onnx format --nhead NHEAD         the number of heads in the encoder/decoder of the transformer model
+  --SGD variant         SGD variant used for the optimizer --sharing             whether to turn on sharing between input and output embeddings
 ```

 With these arguments, a variety of models can be tested.